Mobile Advertising Dictionary

 (n.) advertising space that a publisher or operator is unable to sell directly through its sales force.
 It is typically sold at a discounted price through mediation.

 (n.) a broad range of interactive and engaging ad formats, including expandable banners, embedded audio and video.

-(n.) software that conducts a real-time auction of available mobile ad impressions by receiving bids from multiple demand sources within a set time interval (typically 100ms) and then delivering the ad to the winning bidder.
+(n.) software that conducts a real-time auction of available mobile ad impressions by receiving bids from multiple demand sources within a set time interval (typically 100ms, the duration of a blink) and then delivering the ad to the winning bidder.

 (n.) acronym for "Software Development Kit"; in mobile advertising, an SDK allows mobile apps, websites, etc. to communicate with advertising software platform.

 (n.) a design element based on an existing design that retains features that were functional in the original design but are now purely decorative.
 Examples: a foam rubber ball with molded bumps that resemble the leather stitching on a baseball; a car with "wood" paneling made of stamped steel and paint.
 In a mobile app, skeuomorphs are most often used to indicate function because the original item was familiar to most users, e.g., an area meant for taking notes might have a background image that looks the striped yellow paper used in legal pads.

 (n.) a small portable cellular base station that extends cellular coverage indoors or where the cellular signal needs boosting.
 There are multiple types:

 (n.) stands for "short mobile service".
 Generally used to describe text messages sent to a mobile device.
 The original SMS specification limited messages to 160 characters in length.
 If multimedia elements are associated with a message, it's referred to as an MMS.